zacharysyoung/Stenway_RSV-Specification/README.md

 ## Introduction

 The RSV format is a simple binary alternative to CSV that eliminates the problem of delimiters appearing as values and thus needing special handling of the value.
-The format is binary, and so cannot be handled in an RSV-unaware text editor.

-This format doesn't interfere with the values, and relies on software to handle the rules of the format so that people can focus on the values.
+The format is binary, and so cannot be handled in any software that is RSV-unaware.
+It is intended that people not have to and not try to hand-code this format, to aleviate the class of operator errors that CSV suffers from.
+This specification differs from RFC 4180 in that it doesn't describe how RSV might be used, e.g. trying to define a header.

 _(This specification differs from the original in that null values have been removed to remain as close to the spirit of CSV as possible.)_